Changes to Non-Urgent Outpatient Appointments

 We were one of the first trusts to roll out a patient initiated access scheme called “Direct Access” to patients with Rheumatoid Arthritis.
 This system allows patients more control over their condition and allows them to contact us for advice and appointments when they need it most, saving them travel and seeing the doctor or nurse when they are feeling well.
 Please use the following link to find out more about the Direct Access Service.

-All our existing patients can contact us our Nurses Advice Line at any time.
+All our existing patients can contact us our Nurses Advice Line or email at any time.
 This system allows patients to leave a message on our answerphone and our nursing staff getting back in touch with patients within one or two working days in response to their query.